As search marketers, we all want to own as much SERP real estate as possible, because it means more visibility and more traffic.

 A zero-click SERP is one where the answer is displayed directly on the search results page satisfying the search intent of the user without having to click further.

-On-SERP SEO is the work of optimizing the entire Page 1.
+On-SERP SEO is the work of optimizing the entire first page.

-The goal is to take up as much real estate on Page 1 as possible, thus increasing CTR and generating more organic traffic.
+The goal is to take up as much real estate on page one as possible, thus increasing CTR and generating more organic traffic.

 On-SERP SEO requires a paradigm shift for SEO professionals.

-It is an integrated strategy to increase search appearance and brand awareness on Page 1.
+It is an integrated strategy to increase search appearance and brand awareness on page one.

-It is the SEO taking ownership for Google traffic, no matter which SERP elements it comes from.
+It is the SEO taking ownership of Google traffic, no matter which SERP elements it comes from.

-To be competitive in the world of zero position SERPs, this means SEO pros must coordinate all kinds of different media sources to dominate every relevant aspect of Page 1.
+To be competitive in the world of zero position SERPs, this means SEO pros must coordinate all kinds of different media sources to dominate every relevant aspect of page one.

 When doing your keyword research, defining your target pages and selecting target search terms, there’s one important mindset shift to make to future-proof your SEO strategy: